The NAR Appraisal Summit: Fair Housing Issues in Real Estate Appraisal took place virtually on August 5, 2020 from 4:00pm to 5:00pm EDT.

 Currently, there is a considerable wealth gap between white households and black households, even among homeowners.
 Recent research suggests that the way homes are valued might play a factor in exacerbating that inequality.

 Where does the source of this problem lie?
 How can it be fixed?
 On August 5, NAR’s panelists listed below delved deeply into the subject and presented solutions that maintain a fair and equitable system for valuing real estate.
-The recording of event will be posted on this page soon.

 4:00 pm – 4:05 pm